 Dakshineswar Kali Temple

-Rani Rasmoni built this famous temple in 1855 and perhaps the best-known among the temples in Kolkata.
+Rani Rasmoni built this famous temple in 1855.
+It is perhaps the best-known among the temples in Kolkata.
 It is on the eastern banks banks of the Hooghly in Kolkata, overlooking Bali bridge.
 The presiding deity of the temple is Bhavatarini, an aspect of Goddess Kali, meaning ‘She who liberates Her devotees from the ocean of existence i.e. Samsara’.

 Sri Munisuvrat Swamy Jain Temple